I got this fall centerpiece craft idea from my long time friend, Cassie, who posted pictures of it on her Facebook.

 We threw some acorns into an empty cardboard box and spray painted them gold for an extra festive effect.

-We enjoyed this making this Thanksgiving centerpiece craft!
+We enjoyed this making this fall centerpiece craft!
 Try it and let me know how yours turns out!